Lars-Vanderhaegen/Lars-Vanderhaegen/README.md

-🚀 **DumperBumper** - AI-powered illegal dumping detection system 🎮 **Pyt - The Dino Bot** - A Discord bot for collecting dinosaurs
+🚀 **DumperBumper** - AI-powered illegal dumping detection system 🎮 **Pyt - The Dino Bot** - A Discord bot for collecting dinosaurs 🐼 **PANDA AI** - The AI assistant that helps you learn using your own courses

 🔒 My projects are currently private, but I might make some public in the future!